 Dropping tortillas means you will get an unexpected guest

 Local folklore says that if you drop a tortilla, your in-laws will pay you an unexpected visit.
-So, exercise caution at all times when preparing a quesadilla, a burrito, whatever.
+So, exercise caution at all times when preparing a quesadilla, a burrito, or whatever.

 This is not only an unfortunate waste of food.
 The moment that soft tortilla hits the kitchen floor, your suegra (mother-in-law) might materialize at the kitchen window!